Quotes from program providers, patients and providers about the Living Healthy with Chronic Pain Self-Management Program

 “The chronic pain self-management program has been getting patients to do things that I haven’t been able to get them to do.” ~ Provider

-“I had a participant tell me before the program had started that she had attended several classes and workshops and they were a waste of time.
+“I had a participant tell me before the program had started that she had attended several programs and workshops and they were a waste of time.
 She wanted to know what was different about CPSMP and told me to cut the “********”, she didn’t have time to waste because she was tired, dealing with pain, and didn’t want to come if it was like the other programs.
 I told her about the programs (CDSMP, DMSP, and CPSMP) and asked her to please come and just give it a try., and if she didn’t like it she was more than welcome to stop attending.
 She came and fell in love with the workshop.
 She brought a friend and they were the first ones there weekly.
-She told me that this class was different and it actually did help her in ways she didn’t realize.
-At that moment I fell in love with the program even more.” ~CPSMP Leader
+She told me that this program was different and it actually did help her in ways she didn’t realize.
+At that moment I fell in love with the program even more.” ~CPSMP Program Provider

 Living Healthy with Diabetes (DSMP) Success Stories